Skip to Content

 Don't forget to consider the related issues of:

-Ensure you’re familiar with the data sharing and accessibility requirements of a journal before you submit your research to be published, and follow good research data management practices throughout your project to ensure your data can be shared and published.
+Familiarise yourself with the data sharing and accessibility requirements of a journal before you submit your research to be published.
+Follow good research data management practices throughout your project to ensure your data can be accessed and understood when published.

 Data journals are publications whose primary purpose is to expose datasets.
 Publishing in a data journal may be of interest to researchers and data producers for whom data is a primary research output.